 The Department of Politics maintains the Anderson Fund for support of small academic projects performed by full-time degree-seeking undergraduate students majoring in Politics, DWA, and UEP.

-Projects must be politics related and primarily academic in nature, although not-for-credit activities can receive support.
-Projects should also have a domestic focus.
-Funds will be awarded to students on a competitive basis based on an application process.
+Projects must be related to domestic politics and primarily be academic in nature, although some not-for-credit activities may receive support.
+Anderson grants and fellowships are awarded to students on a competitive basis based on an application process.

 The criteria for application is as follows: